 Eye herpes, or ocular herpes, is caused by the herpes simplex virus (HSV).
 Your treatment will depend on the severity of the infection and what part of the eye it affects.

 The most common type of herpetic eye infection is called epithelial keratitis.
 It affects the cornea, which is the clear front portion of your eye.

-HSV infection of the deeper, middle layers of the cornea, known as the stroma, can cause severe damage leading to vision loss and blindness.
+HSV of the deeper layers of the cornea — known as the cornea stroma — can cause severe tissue damage, chronic inflammation, and scarring, all of which can contribute to vision loss.

-Both mild and severe eye herpes can be treated with antiviral medication.
+Both mild and severe eye herpes can be treated with antiviral medication, however.

 Typical symptoms of eye herpes include:

 - blurry vision